 Holidaymakers or anyone in the area on match days are welcome but contact the CSC first on their Facebook page here.

 MAIDENHEAD CELTIC SUPPORTERS CLUB

-We are a Celtic Supporters Club based in Maidenhead, Berkshire which is located next to Windsor, I started the club in the mid- ninety’s when i wanted somewhere to watch the games locally when i couldn’t make it up.
+We are a Celtic Supporters Club based in Maidenhead, Berkshire which is located next to Windsor, I started the club in the mid-ninety’s when I wanted somewhere to watch the games locally when i couldn’t make it up.
 In it’s prime in 2002/2003 we had around 70 members who would come to the pub to cheer the Bhoys on.
-My name is Tam O’Kane and still run the club from the Farmers Boy in Maidenhead and have a base of around 30 members with 15 regularly watching every game.
+My name is Tam O’Kane and now run the club from The Pond House in Maidenhead where we’ve been for the last two years and have a base of around 30 members with 15 regularly watching every game.
 We usually have an annual pilgrimage every year to Glasgow (sometimes several times to cheer on the lads as a group and can take 20 or so up.
 Most go up more often in smaller groups and travel further a field when possible.
 Cracking club for any Celts out there who are in the area and want to watch the game or have moved close by.
 We have travelled as far as Rome, Seville, Barcelona, Turin, Hamburg, Dortmund and more over the years and are a dedicated bunch.
 Hail Hail.
 All are welcome.

 the internet guide to the brilliant ‘Celtic Bars’ WebSite for Celtic friendly bars all around the world here